arlonproj/arlon/docs/README.md

 - *Profile*: a grouping of configuration bundles which will be installed into the cluster
 - *Configuration bundle*: a unit of configuration which contains (or references) one or more Kubernetes manifests.
-A bundle can encapsulate anything that can be deployed onto a cluster: an RBAC ruleset, an add-on, an application, etc.
+A bundle can encapsulate anything that can be deployed onto a cluster: an RBAC ruleset, an add-on, an application, etc...

 ## Arlon Benefits